 Nothing feels better than creating something with your hands.
 I love the tangibility of ceramics and how with functional pottery, observers are invited to touch, feel and connect with a vessel.

 If you had to choose one, Handbuilding or Wheel-Throwing?
 Why?

 I’m partial to wheel-throwing because that’s what I’ve been focused on over the last 2 years.
-However, I’m interested in learning the tricks and techniques of hand-building because I know this will significantly increase my range of skill.
+However, I’m excited to learn more about hand-building because of the infinite possibilities it offers with non-symmetrical forms.